© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Moated site west of Avenue Wood, Felbridge is a scheduled monument protected by Historic England under reference 1009904.
 View the official record →

-Moated site west of Avenue Wood, Felbridge is a medieval defensive or manorial earthwork located in Sussex, England.
+Moated site west of Avenue Wood, Felbridge is a medieval defensive enclosure located in Surrey (not Sussex).
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1009904.

 Moated site west of Avenue Wood, Felbridge is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1009904.